-I absolutely love the three olive oil products Dr. Gundry created.
-They are some of the most intense and flavorful olive oil products I’ve ever tasted.
+I love the three olive oil products Dr. Gundry created, and they are some of the most intense and flavorful olive oil products I’ve ever tasted.
 The Gundry MD Polyphenol-Rich olive oil is excellent for drinking for health benefits.

-You can SAVE more than 25% on ALL Gundry MD olive oil products, on my Ambassador Store.
-You will find olive oils under food products or you can use the below direct product links.
+On my Ambassador Store, you can SAVE more than 25% on ALL Gundry MD olive oil products.
+You will find olive oils under food products, or you can use the below direct product links.

 Gundry MD Polyphenol-Rich Olive Oil

 Supercharged with 30x more hydroxytyrosol polyphenols than conventional olive oil, the Polyphenol-Rich Olive Oil takes the benefits of this traditional food to the next level.